StrongKey/fido2/docs/Clustering_Guide_Linux.md

     shell> service haproxy restart

 i. **Verify HAProxy is functioning** as expected by accessing the URL in the browser.
-If it is functioning correctly, it will redirect you to one of the configured SKFS instances.
+If it is functioning correctly, it will redirect you to one of the configured SKFS nodes.

     https://<fidoserver.mydomain.com_>